sde1000/python-dali/dali/driver/hasseb_firmware/README.md

 The device responds with a bus status message.

-#### 0x05, Enter firmware update mode, NOT IMPLEMENTED
+#### 0x05, Configure device

-The device restarts in firmware update mode.
+* Byte 3: Mode
+  * 0x00: Default mode
+  * 0x01: Data sniffing mode, in this mode the device is only listening the DALI bus and can not send DALI frames

 #### 0x06, Configure bus, NOT IMPLEMENTED